1ccs-todd/truenas-media-setup/README.md

 # freenas-media-setup

-***DISCLAIMER: The project is constantly being edited and worked on.
-Many of these should work but some may be broken.
+***DISCLAIMER: The project is no longer maintained.
 Read the code carefully to understand what you are doing.
 Use at your own risk.***
+*** These worked well for me on TN 12 & 13 systems.
+TN Core is beinge phased out for Community Edition (Scale) ***

 Thanks to the creator of this guide https://www.ixsystems.com/community/resources/fn11-2-iocage-jails-plex-tautulli-sonarr-radarr-lidarr-jackett-transmission-organizr.58/